 Why Did Instagram Take Down My Post?
 Understanding Meta's Stance on Sponsored Content Featuring Alcohol

-TL;DR - Instagram WILL remove your post for “violating community guidelines” if its AI picks up on alcohol in your sponsored content (video, photo, or caption).
+TL;DR - Metas’s policy requires anyone, no matter if they're on a professional or personal account, to tag business partners in their branded content when there's an exchange of value between a creator and a brand.
+However, Instagram WILL remove your post for “violating community guidelines” if its AI picks up on alcohol in your sponsored content (video, photo, or caption).
 Why?
 Because of the advertising laws of some countries outside of the US.
 Influencers posting sponsored content containing alcohol must enable location restrictions for ALL 18 countries that prohibit ads about alcohol before publishing their post.
 This setting is found at the bottom of the “Add Partnership Label” options.
 Scroll down past the green button for the list of countries.
 We also recommend setting the minimum age to 25, instead of 21.

 In the ever-evolving landscape of social media, influencers and content creators often find themselves facing unexpected challenges.
 Recently, our team at Simply Social Media has encountered a recurring issue with Meta, Instagram's parent company, removing sponsored content published by the influencers we work with without clear explanations.
 After numerous frustrating experiences and extensive research, we've identified a common thread – alcohol.